sansin5982/Statistics-with-R/Chi-squared-test.md

 1- **Test of Independence**: The chi-squared test of independence is used to determine if there is a significant association between two categorical variables.
-To illustrate this, let’s consider an example.
+To illustrate this, let us consider an example.

 Suppose we are interested in whether there is an association between gender and favorite ice cream flavor.
 We survey a group of 100 people and ask them to choose their favorite ice cream flavor from vanilla, chocolate, and strawberry, and also ask for their gender.
-The data we collect is shown in the table below:
+The data we collected is shown in the table below:

 <table>
 <thead>